wmorgan/dcos-docs/1.8/administration/overlay-networks/ip-per-container.md

 <a name="limitations"></a>
 # Limitations
 * The DC/OS overlay network does not allow frameworks to reserve IP addresses that result in ephemeral addresses for containers across multiple incarnations on the overlay network.
-This restriction ensures that a given client connects to the correct service even if they have cached their DNS request.
+This restriction ensures that a given client connects to the correct service.

   [VIPs (virtual IP addresses)](/docs/1.8/usage/service-discovery/load-balancing-vips/) are built in to DC/OS and offer a clean way of allocating static addresses to services.
-If you are using overlay networks, you should use VIPs to access your services.
+If you are using overlay networks, you should use VIPs to access your services in order to support cached DNS requests and static IP addresses.

+* The limitation on the total number of containers on the overlay network is the same as the number of IP addresses available on the overlay subnet.
+However, the limitation on the number of containers on an agent depends on the subnet (which will be a subset of the overlay subnet) allocated to the agent.
+For a given agent subnet, half the address space is allocated to the `MesosContainerizer` and the other half is allocated to the `DockerContainerizer`.

 * In DC/OS overlay we slice the subnet of an overlay network into smaller subnets and allocate these smaller subnets to agents.
 When an agent has exhausted its allocated address range and a framework tries to launch a container on the overlay network on this agent, the container launch will fail, leading to a TASK_FAILED message to the framework.